AtanasDinev-99/AtanasDinev-99.github.io/_pages/about.md

 My research interests broadly lie in sequential decision-making, machine learning, online algorithms, game theory and their applications to online marketplaces and platforms.
 I am also generally interested in revenue management and applied modelling.

 Prior to joining MIT, I graduated magna cum laude from [Princeton University](https://www.princeton.edu) with Bacherlor's degree in Mathematics.
 While at Princeton, I worked with [Prof. Matt Weinberg](https://www.cs.princeton.edu/~smattw/) on projects in Algorithmic Game Theory and Algorithms Under Uncertainty.

-Here is my [CV](https://atanasdinev-99.github.io./pdf/Dinev_CV_Sep10_2024.pdf)
+In my free time I enjoy playing table tennis and I am part of the MIT Table Tennis Club.

 Publications
 ======